sez11a/liferay-docs/develop/learning-paths/migration/articles/01-intro/00-developer-journey-from-liferay-6-to-liferay-7-intro.markdown

 relearn everything from scratch?
 Will I have to recode all existing developments?
 Do I need to learn new tools?

-This learning path answers all these questions and more, showing all the key differences and similarities between Liferay 7 and previous versions from a developer experience.
+This Learning Path answers all these questions and more, showing all the key differences and similarities between Liferay 7 and previous versions from a developer experience.
 You'll understand new concepts, learn how to make minimal changes to make existing applications work, and leverage the new features and